ishika164/SuperStore-Sales-Dashboard-Power-BI/README.md

 # SuperStore-Sales-PowerBI-Dashboard
-A Power BI project analyzing Superstore sales data, focusing on time series analysis, forecasting, and creating an interactive dashboard to drive business decisions.

----

 This project is a comprehensive **Power BI Dashboard** built using the Superstore dataset.
 It focuses on uncovering business insights through **data analysis**, **time series forecasting**, and **interactive visualizations**.